JOSUE BESSIAKE OPEN STUDIO/ Thurs. March 26. 5-8PM

 Who We Are Looking For:

 We are seeking artists with a serious studio practice who can make the most of the facilities, space, and time that Popps Packing offers.
-Artists must be able to live/work alongside other artists.
-Artists must commit to maintaining the communal working/ living environment.
+Artists must be able to live/work alongside other artists and be comfortable in a semi communal living and making environment.

 More about life at Popps Packing: